 Skip These At-Home Car Repairs

 Changing your wiper blades is fair game, but some repairs are better left to the pros with the lifts, tools, and actual training.
 So unless you have a mechanic’s license and nerves of steel, these car repairs are best left to the pros.
+Attempting complex repairs at home without the right expertise or equipment can lead to bigger problems, costly mistakes, or even serious injury.

 Airbag Replacement

 Messing with airbags is like poking a sleeping dragon.
 One wrong move and boom—your face meets the business end of a safety device.
 These explosive gadgets are lifesavers but only when installed properly.
 Leave it to the pros unless you enjoy surprise punches from your steering wheel.
+Beyond the risk of accidental deployment, improper installation can mean your airbags won’t function correctly in a crash.

 Transmission Repair

 Your transmission is like your car’s nervous system.
 It’s complicated, touchy, and expensive to mess up.
 One wrong bolt or fluid misstep, and you’re in “tow truck and tears” territory.
 Unless you have a lift, precision tools, and wizard-level skills, steer clear.
 This one’s a garage-only operation.
+Modern transmissions are intricate, often computer-controlled, and packed with dozens of interdependent parts.

 Brake Line Replacement